-Stamp duty
+Stamp Duty

-Stamp duty is levied on:
+Stamp duty is levied on the following.

-- issues of shares, at the rate of 1% of the consideration (at least the par value), provided the cumulated par value and share premium exceed CHF1 million.
-Exemptions are available for reorganisations; - shareholders' contributions, at the rate of 1%.
-Tax relief is possible in the case of debt restructuring; - issues of dividend-right certificates without par value, at - transfers for a consideration of certain domestic securities or similar foreign instruments if a Swiss securities dealer (that is, in particular, a domestic bank, securities broker or a corporation with more than CHF10 million balance sheet assets in taxable securities) is involved as a party or intermediary.
-This is levied at a rate of 0.15% for domestic and 0.3% for foreign securities (which may be owed 50:50 by each party).
-Exemptions apply to: - (a) issuance of any securities other than rights in foreign collective investment schemes; - (b) redemption of securities; - (c) transfers of foreign bonds to a foreign buyer or from a foreign seller; - (d) money-market papers; - (e) reorganisations or restructurings; - (f) intragroup transfers of shareholdings of at least 20%; and - (g) foreign banks and brokers and qualifying exempt investors. - Certain insurance premiums, at the rate of 2.5% or 5%.
+- Issues of shares, at the rate of 1% of the consideration (at least the par value), provided the cumulated par value and share premium exceed CHF1 million.
+Exemptions are available, inter alia, for reorganisations. - Shareholders' contributions without share issue, at the rate of 1%.
+Tax relief is possible, inter alia, in the case of debt restructuring. - Issues of dividend-right certificates without par value, at CHF3 each. - Transfers for a consideration of certain domestic securities or similar foreign instruments if a Swiss securities dealer (that is, in particular, a domestic bank, securities broker or a corporation with more than CHF10 million balance sheet assets in taxable securities) is involved as a party or intermediary.
+This is levied at a rate of 0.15% for domestic (Swiss issuer) and 0.3% for foreign (issuer outside of Switzerland) securities (which may be owed 50:50 by each party).
+Exemptions apply to: - (a) the issuance of any securities other than rights in non-Swiss collective investment schemes; - (b) the redemption of securities; - (c) transfers of foreign bonds to the extent the transfer is made to a foreign buyer or from a foreign seller; - (d) handling money-market papers; - (e) reorganisations or restructurings; - (f) intragroup transfers of shareholdings of at least 20%; and - (g) foreign banks and brokers, and qualifying exempt investors. - Certain insurance premiums, at the rate of 2.5% or 5%.